 |With most of the cloud-based services demanding ridiculous charges to share large-sized data online, FileWhopper presents a perfect solution for anyone looking to send their large files and folders without breaking the bank.
 FileWhopper is a cost-effective solution that lets you upload and transfer any amount of data in a fast and safe manner.
 The solution requires the user to make a one-off payment based on the size of the file or folder they wish to send.
 The great thing is, your quote is calculated upfront, so you immediately know how much you should pay to be able to transfer your file or folder.
 Moreover, FileWhopper presents an easy-to-use platform with great security features.
 For example, your files and folders are encrypted when transferred and at rest.|

 1. Select the large file or folder you want to send and get a quote based on its size.

 2. Download and install the tiny FileWhopper app to be able to upload your data in a fast and secure manner.

 3. Copy the link to the uploaded file or folder and share it with the intended recipient (you can order additional downloads if you want to share your data with more than one user).

-4. Your files are encrypted with the password at the beginning of the upload so make sure to share it with the recipient(s) for decryption purposes.
+4. Your files are encrypted with a strong password at the beginning of the upload, so make sure to share it with the recipient(s) for decryption purposes.